heupel/ConwayGameOfLife/README.md

-# Conway Game of Life scaffolding
+# Conway Game of Life

 HTML scaffolding for implementing Conway's Game of Life in JavaScript.
 Used for a programming workshop.